If you're going home for Christmas, you'll need to choose what you bring carefully. Here's what to pack if you're currently in a panic.

 Two Party Dresses

-You will definitely dress up once; you might find yourself Out Out another night, too.
+You will definitely dress up once; you might find yourself ot another night, too.
 Bring a plain black party dress and another one that you feel festive in.

 A Versatile Dress

 You will need another dress that will take you from day-to-night occasions.
-We found this one that's especially handy because of how easily you can roll it up and tuck it in your case.
-Here's how to wear it three ways.
+We suggest you find one that's easy to roll up and tuck it in your case plus easy to wear it in lots of different ways.